 Cloud migration is the technique of transferring data, applications, and other business components to a cloud computing environment.
 Cloud migration is the process of moving digital business operations into the cloud.
-When organizations move their data and apps from their on-premises to the cloud, this process is called cloud migration.
+When organizations move their data and apps from their on-premises to the cloud, it is called cloud migration.

 What is Cloud Migration

-Cloud migration is sort of like a physical move of goods, except it involves moving data, applications, and IT processes from one or more data centers to other data centers, instead of packing up and moving the physical goods.
+Cloud migration is like a physical move of goods, except it involves moving data, applications, and IT processes from one or more data centers to other data centers instead of packing up and moving the physical goods.
 It seems like a move from a smaller office to a larger office,

-Cloud migration requires quite a lot of preparation and advance work, but usually, it ends up being worth the effort, resulting in cost savings and greater flexibility.
+Cloud migration requires quite a lot of preparation and advanced work, but usually, it ends up being worth the effort, resulting in cost savings and greater flexibility.

-The migration process may involve moving all your applications and services, or it may take a slower procedure where some applications are moved to the cloud, while others remain on-premise.
+The migration process may involve moving all your applications and services.
+On the other hand, it may take a slower procedure where some applications are moved to the cloud while others remain on-premise.
 This method is called a hybrid migration.
-In any of the cases, the cloud data warehouse can give you many benefits over your on-premise solution.
+In any case, the cloud data warehouse can give you many benefits over your on-premise solution.

 Benefits of cloud migration

 Organizations move to the cloud for many reasons.
 Following are just a few of the ideas in which moving to the cloud can be a winning decision for your organization.

 - Scalable.
 One of the most significant advantages of the cloud is scalability.
 A cloud data warehouse can support you whether you are scaling vertically or horizontally up quickly or slowly.